 Those not admitted to their first-choice program may elect to apply for a different travel/study program with available space.
 Students can select a new program from the Travel/Study Projects Availability page.

-Wofford operates under the 4-1-4 academic calendar with the month of January dedicated to Interim.
+Wofford currently operates under the 4-1-4 academic calendar with the month of January dedicated to Interim.
 Each Wofford student must complete and pass four Interim projects (one for each full-time year or equivalent at Wofford) to graduate.
 Please review the Wofford College Catalog for details and exceptions to this policy.

 Most Interim projects use Pass with Honors (H), Pass (P) and Unsatisfactory (U) as grades to evaluate student work.
 Some projects, however, use the standard A-F scale.
 H, P and U grades do not factor into the GPA, but all A-F grades do.
 Please see the Wofford College Catalog for other academic policies related to Interim.

 Any project may be canceled because of low enrollment or safety.
 Wofford College reserves the right to cancel or modify an Interim travel/study project if, solely in their best judgment, College officials conclude that unforeseen and/or immediate circumstances (including, but not limited to, natural disasters, political turmoil, global pandemic, or indisposition of sponsor) pose a risk to students, program leaders, or the integrity of the program.
 If a project is canceled, then the college will work to place the student in a new on-campus or travel/study project.
 Depending on the timing of the cancellation, placement in a new travel/study project may not be possible.
 Given the uncertainties and risks associated with travel, Wofford College highly recommends that all Interim travel/study participants purchase travel insurance.
 For more information, please consult the “Insurance” tab within your project's online brochure, which can be found on the Interim Travel/Study Project Availability page.